Cherry Tree Care Guide

 Planting Cherry Trees

-Plant your tree when it has gone into dormancy and the roots are not growing.
-Either October/November or late February/March as the ground can become frozen solid in intervening months.
+Plant your tree when it has gone into **dormancy** and the roots are not growing.
+This is typically either **October/November** or late **February/March** as the ground can become frozen solid in intervening months.

 Cherry Trees in Pots